Electrical Engineering - Teacher Training at Vocational Colleges (Bachelor)

 At Münster University of Applied Sciences, you will gain expertise in the fundamentals of electrical engineering, digital technology, and computer science, as well as enhancing your mathematical skills.

-From the third semester, you will choose from three specialisations: in Automation Technology, you will gain knowledge in fields such as analogue electronics, control engineering and microprocessor technology.
+From the third semester, you will choose from two specialisations: in Automation Technology, you will gain knowledge in fields such as analogue electronics, control engineering and microprocessor technology.
 In contrast, subjects typically taught in the Communications Engineering specialisation include message transmission and processing, and computer-aided circuit design.
-The curriculum for Information Technology, in turn, includes courses such as operating systems and software engineering.

 To ensure you have not only the specialist knowledge, but also the skills required to convey this knowledge, you will attend teaching and education science modules at the University of Münster, where you will mainly learn the skills required in your future profession.